hugovandernotte/ruby-101/README.md

 3. Using online Ruby interpreter

-    You can go on https://repl.it/ to ger a Ruby interpreter without having to download anything.
+    You can go on https://repl.it/ to get a Ruby interpreter without having to download anything.

 # Ruby types